Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 Second, run your test again and identify the call in the traffic to troubleshoot and debug API traffic.

-1. Navigate to Settings - HTTP.
+1. Navigate to Traffic - HTTP.
 ![api-gateway-manager-debug](/Images/api-gateway-manager-traffic-list.png)
 2. Click the method you want to troubleshoot to open the details.
 3. The first section details the execution path.